Set Realistic Goals for Your New Year's Resolutions

 4. Let Go of the "New Year, New Me" Mentality

 You might be thinking that a new year is a great time to start fresh, and it can be.
 However, Psychology Today notes that the only time we're going to change is when we're ready to change, and that has nothing to do with what day it is.
-You can start before 2023 starts and you can start months into 2023, but that doesn't change the fact that you're making progress toward the version of you you're goals are aimed toward.
-Letting go of the expectations that come with the "New Year's Resolutions" mentality will erase the pressure from having to have a"perfect year."
+You can start before a new year starts and you can start months into a new year, but that doesn't change the fact that you're making progress toward the version of you you're goals are aimed toward.
+Letting go of the expectations that come with the "New Year's Resolutions" mentality will erase the pressure from having to have a "perfect year."

 One reason that we will likely give up on our goals is that there's no one to hold us accountable.
 Behavior change is no small feat and that's often what's necessary to achieve goals and New Year's Resolutions.
 Some ways that you can maintain accountability throughout your journey include: